kristianmandrup/terminal-agent/README.md

 # Terminal agent for AI agent systems

-The terminal agent consists of a simple Fastify backend.
+The terminal agent consists of a simple [Fastify](https://fastify.dev/) backend server based on [ts-rest](https://ts-rest.com/)

-The backend has an `/execute` POST endpoint, which:
+The main endpoint of interest for this backend is the `POST:/execute` endpoint, which:

 - takes a `command` to be executed in the terminal container
-- takes a `userId` for the user
+- takes a `userId` for the user to use for optional authorization, customization etc.
-- take a `sessionId` to ensure a separate terminal container for each user session
+- takes a `sessionId` to ensure a separate terminal container for each user session
 - creates a docker container for `automated-terminal` if the user does not already have a container
-- stores the container in a registry, with the `userId` as the key
+- stores the container in a user registry, with the `sessionId` as the key
-- retrieves a container for the user from the registry
+- retrieves a container for the `sessionId` from the user registry
 - executes the incoming `command` in the container, making sure to expose `stdout` and `stderr` so they can be captured
 - capture the terminal output for `stdout` and `stderr` as a data stream converted to `utf-8`
 - send back the terminal output in the response

 Additionally it:

-- stores the datastream in a redis DB, using the `sessionId` as key.
+- stores the data stream in a [Redis DB](https://redis.io/), using the `sessionId` as key.
-- sets up a pub/sub channel to expose the terminal streaming updates to be channeled to a client subscriber via Server Side Events (SSE).
+- sets up a pub/sub channel to expose the terminal streaming updates to be channeled to a client subscriber via [Server Side Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 This allows each user session to listen to their private stream of terminal output updates.

 Two keys/channels are used:

 - `terminal:${sessionId}:stdout` for terminal output to `stdout`
 - `terminal:${sessionId}:stderr` for terminal output to `stderr`

+Please note that currently the user registries and container registries are all stored in-memory.
+In the future these registries will be maintained in redis as well so they are persistent across user sessions between application shutdowns, so work can be continued seamlessly later.

 ## API

-### ts-rest API

 - `POST` to `/execute` takes a `command`, `userId` and `sessionId` in the request body and creates/retrieves a container with a terminal for that `sessionId`, executes the `command` as a bash command and sends the terminal output back to the user, while storing the output in a Redis DB and publishing on a private channel for the userId session.

-### Fastify API

-- `/terminal/session` returns a unique `sessionId` that can be used to subscribe to terminal output for a given terminal session
+- `/terminal/session` creates and returns a unique `sessionId` that can be used to subscribe to terminal output for a given terminal session

-- `terminal/listen/:sessionId` to set up a Redis subscriber to channel changes for the session and send these changes via SSE
+- `terminal/listen/:channel/:sessionId` to set up a Redis subscriber to channel changes for the session and terminal output channel (`stdout` or `stderr`) and on each received message, resend via via SSE to be received by the client

-The fastify API will shortly be converted to ts-rest

 ## Build automated-terminal Docker image

+The application uses [Docker](https://www.docker.com/) to build and run containers for each terminal session and to host and run a [Redis DB](https://redis.io/)

+The docker file for running each terminal can be built via:

 `docker build --tag 'automated-terminal' Terminal.dockerfile`

 This will build and add the `Terminal.dockerfile` to the Docker registry.
 This Dockerfile is based on the `alpine:latest` Docker image, for a minimal linux install, where `bash` is then installed via `apk` to allow for execution of bash terminal commands.

-This dockerfile will be created and run as a separate container per user, by the terminal agent.
+This dockerfile will be created and run as a separate container per user/session, by the terminal agent.

-The agent will then execute terminal commands in this container, while listening to `stdin` and `stderror` in order to process the terminal output from the commands.
+The agent will execute terminal commands in the terminal container, while listening to `stdout` and `stderr` in order to process the terminal output resulting from executing the commands and resending the output via SSE to be received by a client, such as a frontend web application.

-This output will then be sent back as the HTTP response.
+The terminal output will also be sent back as a HTTP response.

 ## Run via Docker

+The main application can be built and run via the main `Dockerfile`, tagged as `terminal_agent`

 ```bash
 docker build --tag 'terminal_agent' .